 Once the roots are filled, the remaining space in the tooth is filled and restored just like a normal filling.
 This provides an extra seal to protect the roots from any more bacteria.

 Because a tooth is more fragile following root treatment, your dentist may recommend you have a root canal and crown.
 A crown (also called a ‘cap') is a protective covering made from porcelain or metal.
 It covers the entire tooth to protect it from further damage.

 To fit a crown, your dentist first has to shave some of the enamel off the outside of your tooth.
 They use strong dental glue to keep it in place.
 Once fixed in place it should feel and function just like a natural tooth.
 Of course, the root canal and crown cost is greater than just the root treatment, but your dentist will let you know what's best given the state of your tooth.

-Your dentist may wait a few weeks before beginning the process of crowning your tooth, just to be certain that the process was successful and there are no signs of infection after root canal filling was successful.
+Your dentist may wait a few weeks before crowning your tooth, just to be certain that the process was successful and there are no signs of infection after root canal filling.

 The video below from the American Association of Endodontists gives a quick summary of the procedure:

 After your procedure is done your endodontist will give you strict aftercare instructions which you need to follow.
 You should always first follow the aftercare instructions from your endodontist, but the general rules are as follows:

 - Wait to eat until the numbness in your mouth wears off

 - Don't bite down or chew on your treated tooth until it is fully restored